a-n-t-h-o-n-y/XenSequencer/docs/user_guide.md

 - The sequencer will now be filled with a demo sequence.
 - Move around the sequence with the arrow keys.
    - Left/Right will move the selection within the current sequence.
-   - Up/Down will move the selection between layers of sub-sequences.
+   - Shift + Up/Down will move the selection between layers of sub-sequences.
-- With a note or sequence selected, press the `n` key to switch from movement to note input mode.
-The Up/Down arrows will now control the note pitch, if a sequence is selected, the change will apply to all notes in that sequence.
+- With a note or sequence selected, press the `d` key to switch from note to delay input mode.
+The Up/Down arrows will now control the note delay, if a sequence is selected, the change will apply to all notes in that sequence.
 - Move between measures in a phrase by pressing the up key until you are at the top most layer, then move left or right.
 - Press the spacebar to play the sequence.
 - Change the tempo in your DAW.